lxbach10012004/legal-lens/LegalLensNER/README.md

 ### 3. Run the Training Procedure

-You can choose whether to run the training procedure and whether to load the trained model locally or from Hugging Face's API.
+You can choose whether to run the training procedure and whether to load the trained model locally or from our HuggingFace's API.
+The API key is already provided in the code: ```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```

 ```python